ff6347/extendscript/README.md

 ###InDesign/Graphics/:
 - copy-graphic-from-rect-to-tect.jsx
-Copy imae from one rectangle to another
+Copy image from one rectangle to another

 ###InDesign/MasterSpreads/: